zebrunner/community-edition/docs/install-guide.md

 | Embedded web selenium hub    	| selenoid                                                            	|

 Comment/uncomment in the start.sh (stop.sh and clear.sh) appropriate [line](https://github.com/qaprosoft/qps-infra/blob/82f591827b8cbadd886ea9731661a39aba2ed0a4/start.sh#L20) for the component
-> that's a temporary solution for 5.0.
-In 5.1 more convenient way should appear

-## Troubleshooting

 ## Support Channel